cquaye/Class_7/homework/9-9-2025/instructions.md

     * Once this is complete, go to  **instances** section.
     * Visually inspect that your newly deployed instance is running and that all of the health checks are successful.
     * In the instance summary  copy the **Public DNS** of your instance
-    * Open a web browser, type in the url **http://** and then paste your copied DNS with the prefix
+    * Open a web browser type in the url **http://** and then paste your copied DNS with the prefix
     * If all is working correctly, you should see your script running on the web page.